jay2162/AndroidHomework/README.md

 Nice to have: Simple password strength support and indicators a working registration page
 required: Basic email validation
-Nice to have: Simple password strength support and indicators

 ----------------------------------
 ••••••
 Sign Up